networknt/light-doc/content/tutorial/common/discovery/router.md

 draft: false
 ---

-[Light-router][] is a service that provides consumers another options to do service discovery if they cannot leverage [client][] module provided by light-4j.
+[Light-router][] is a service that provides consumers another option to do service discovery if they cannot leverage [client][] module provided by light-4j.

 There are two ways to [deploy light-router][] and it is highly recommended for client to own the instance of light-router.

-From demo purpose, the light-router will be deployed in Kubernetes cluter master node as it has a static IP address.
+For demo purpose, the light-router will be deployed in Kubernetes cluster master node as it has a static IP address.
 By following the steps below, you should have a router instance up and running and connect to multiple instances of API A in the Kubernetes cluster.
 Communication between API A, B, C and D is handled with client module inside each API.